msavin/SteveJobs/README.md

 Jobs.run("sendReminderEmail", "john@smith.com", "Don't forget about the launch!");
 ```

 One more thing.
 The function above will schedule the job to run as soon as possible.
-However, you can delay it by passing in a special object at the end.
+However, you can delay it by passing in a special configuration object at the end.

 ```javascript
 Jobs.run("sendReminderEmail", "john@smith.com", "The future is here!", {